danielneil/Smart-Worm-Habitat/README.md

 # Smart-Worm-Farm

-A (proposed) design for a smart worm farm system that monitors the health of itself using a little computer (nawww).
+A (proposed) design for a smart worm farm that monitors the health of itself using a little computer (nawww).

 [But why?!?!?!!?](https://github.com/danielneil/Smart-Worm-Bin/blob/main/mantra.md)